solidrock-technology/docs/docs/guide/events.md

 You can change this event setting at any point.
 :::

+### Custom Ticket Instructions

+This text will appear at the top of the ticket selection page during the frontend bookings flow.
+You can use this text to convey important booking information.

+### Custom Extra Instructions

+This text will appear at the top of the extra selection page during the frontend bookings flow.
+You can use this text to convey important information about extras.

 ## Payment Options

 This is where you set how people can pay for their bookings from the frontend.
-WE currently support payments through [Stripe](https://stripe.com) and by bank transfer (BACs).
+Supported payment methods include [Stripe](https://stripe.com) and bank transfer (BACs).
 As you may wish to have the same payment options (e.g. the same Stripe account, or Bank Account for transfers) used across multiple events you first set these up [here](https://events.solidrock.io/admin/payment-options).

 When adding a payment option, you can choose to limit that option to only Group Coordinators by using the checkbox below the payment option dropdown.